vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 ```
 - **Batching LLM calls to reduce inference costs:** Sentences are generated and scored in batches of 10, which brings down the cost and time of generating and scoring stories a lot.
 - **Require JSON outputs:** I wasted a lot of time trying to get the LM to output in a format that was easy to parse in Python.
 Eventually I realized that JSON outputs were perfect for this situation.
-Anecdotally, it feels like formatting-related hallucinations are less common when the model is tasked with outputting JSON and not some special, user-defined format.
+Anecdotally, it feels like formatting-related hallucinations are less common when the model is tasked with outputting JSON and not an ad-hoc, user-defined format.

 # Findings
+With the right prompting and search strategy, LLMs can definitely generate "cognateful" sentences.
+I think all three of these examples can be mostly understood by an English speaker:

+> Netflix est une plateforme de streaming vidéo qui offre une large sélection de films, séries télévisées et documentaires.

+> L'intellectuel français Voltaire a dit: "La tolérance est un ingrédient essentiel de la civilisation."

+> En 1310, le navigateur italien Marco Polo a traversé l'océan Indien.

 Some cognate words have a stronger association with high-scoring sentences than others.
 For example, *université* and *enthousiasme* have average scores of 3.00, whereas *recherches* and *ouvre* have average scores of 1.67.
 These findings might seem obvious at first glance, but it's proof that the scoring function is doing something right!